 As helpful as these card benefits can be, however, it's important to remember they all have requirements and limits.
 For example, return and purchase protections usually only last a few months from the purchase date, and there may be per-claim and annual limits.
 Or, the extended warranty benefit may only apply to purchases when the original manufacturer's warranty was for one or two years.
 But many of the benefits, even cellphone protection, are available on cards that don't have an annual fee.

 Credit card purchase protection generally lasts 60 to 120 days from the date of purchase, but the benefit limits can vary considerably.

 Alter says that he's seen an increase in claims related to "delivery not completed," which he says may be due to the growth of online shopping and increased frequency of porch piracy.
 However, the increase in claims doesn't mean the benefit is going to be pulled.

-"One of the core tenets of using a credit card is protection around purchases," explains Alter.
-"Purchase security is so closely aligned with why someone uses a credit card, there are a couple of issuers adding it to portfolios that haven't had it."
+"One of the core tenets of using a credit card is protection around purchases," Alter explains.
+"Purchase security is so closely aligned with why someone uses a credit card, there [were] a couple of issuers adding it to portfolios [in 2022]."

-Alter also mentioned the launch of a new coronavirus-specific travel protection benefit.
+In 2022, Alter mentioned the launch of a new coronavirus-specific travel protection benefit.
 Some trip protection benefits might exclude coronavirus-related incidents.
 But the COVID-19 protection service could help pay for extra expenses if you get COVID-19 while traveling, such as a daily stipend if you have to quarantine.

-Want to find your next credit card?
+Want to find a great credit card that offers all sorts of benefits?
 Use Experian CreditMatch™ to compare the cards' fees, features and benefits to see which one might be the best fit.
 You can also see which credit cards you're matched with based on your credit profile before you apply.